-- 6.1.1 The principal impacts in the current proposals are the removal of 6 trees, comprising 1 category B tree and 5 category C trees; 2 further category U trees are also to be felled under the proposals, although are already recommended for felling under good arboricultural practice, therefore the removal of these dead/poor quality trees should not be rated an impact.
-The overall loss of these trees is rated as a low impact, with no significant effect on the visual character of the local area. - All remaining primary impacts relate to new hardstanding/removal of old hardstanding, where mitigation is available to reduce the theoretical potential.
-The most significant impacts relate to the potentially high impacts to category B trees T5 & T7, in addition to the medium/high impacts to T11 and medium impacts to T3, T9, T13, T15 & T17 (see Table 1 in section 5.0 and summary Table 2 below).
+- 6.1.1 The principal impacts in the current proposals are the removal of 7 trees, comprising 2 category B trees (T10 & T28) and 5 category C trees; 2 further category U trees are also to be felled under the proposals, although are already recommended for felling under good arboricultural practice, therefore the removal of these dead/poor quality trees should not be rated an impact.
+The overall loss of these trees is rated as a low impact, with no significant effect on the visual character of the local area.
+Replacement planting will include two off-site trees, the location of which will be agreed with the Local authority. - 6.1.2 All remaining primary impacts relate to new hardstanding/removal of old hardstanding and the new access, where mitigation is available to reduce the theoretical potential.
+The most significant impacts relate to the potentially high impacts to category B trees T9 and T11. resulting mainly from the removal/replacement of hard landscaping, combined with the lowering of the existing pavement to create the proposed access within the theoretical RPAs.
+With careful supervision and mitigation, these significant theoretical impacts can be mitigated; the lowering of the pavement should be undertaken with arboricultural supervision, allowing any significant roots to be pre-emptively pruned.
+All new surfaces should be porous to promote healthy soil water relations for future root growth.
+Other significant impacts relate to the removal/replacement of existing hard surfaces, with potentially high theoretical impacts to category B trees T5 and T7, in addition to medium impacts to T3, T13, T15 & T17 (see Table 1 and summary Table 2 below).
 These will require the careful removal of existing hard surfaces, with the use of no-dig construction either using the existing sub-base or with a construction technique such as 'Cellweb'.
-The remaining impacts are either low (T4, T6, T20 & T32) or very low impacts (T8, T10, T12, T14, T16 & T33).
+The remaining impacts are either low (T4, T6, T20 & T32) or very low impacts (T8, T12, T14, T16 & T33).
 These too can be mitigated further as above.
-Importantly, none of the off-site street trees will be significantly affected by the proposals, with T4, T6, T8, T10, T12, T14, T20, T32 and T33 noted above with very low/low impacts only.
-Further impacts to retained trees comprise the potential need to crown-lift T11, T15, T32 and T33 to facilitate development (T32 & T32 subject to third party consent). - 6.1.3 BS5837: 2012 now discourages impacts of >20%, even with porous paving/no-dig construction, but does allow for consultant discretion.
-In my view, the trees in question are healthy specimens of species with a good resistance to development impacts (London plane and sycamore), which are quite capable of tolerating these impacts once mitigated.
+Further impacts to retained trees comprise the potential need to crown-lift T11, T15, T32 and T33 to facilitate development.
+(T32 & T33 subject to third party consent). - 6.1.3 BS5837: 2012 now discourages impacts of >20%, even with porous paving/no-dig construction, but does allow for consultant discretion.
+In my view, the trees in question are healthy specimens of species with a good resistance to development impacts (London plane and sycamore), which are quite capable of tolerating these impacts once mitigated. - 6.1.4 Details of the proposed lighting have been provided, with lampposts potentially located within the RPA's of T3, T4, T5, T9, T11 and T17.
+These will be positioned with trial pits excavated by hand, with pre-emptive root pruning under arboricultural supervision.
+Where a mass of significant roots are found within a pit, it will be relocated to minimise the potential impact.

-Table 2: Potential RPA Impacts from Hardstanding:
+Table 2: Potential RPA Impacts from Access/Hardstanding: